 The first four photos show exterior changes.
 As you can see the changes are more then just internal the unit is completely difference inside and out.

 This photo is of the new unit specifically looking into the inlet side of the oil pump.
 You can see it feeds directly into the oil pump rotor.
 You can't see it clearly in the photo but oil can fill from both sides of this rotor rather then just one side like on the old one.

 This photo is of the old unit also looking into the inlet side of the oil pump.
 You can't see the rotor at all in this unit and the oil can oil can fill from one side of the rotor.

 Here's the new and old fill pipe.
-The top one is the new one in each of these photos.
+The top one is the new one has the sharp bend in it.